 Make sure that you put the correct information in this section, especially your email.
 You will be getting your password sent here so you want to make sure it goes to the correct email.

-Bluehost recently changed their pricing structure and all plans, and all plans (including the 12-month plan) are just $2.95 per month!
+Bluehost recently changed its pricing structure and all plans, and all plans (including the 12-month plan) are just $2.95 per month!

 I didn’t add any extras so I cannot really recommend if they are worth it or not.